danieljperry/LeaveALegacy/README.md

 – A web or command line interface for creating and spending the coin.

-– Include some example spendbundles.

 – Include a testing framework.

 – Multisig capabilities, for example Bob and Brian (Alice’s two children) must both sign off before the coin can be spent.

-– An online tutorial explaining in-depth how to set this up.